Every item on this page was chosen by The Fed & Fit team. The site may earn a commission on some products (read more here).

 - Shaved Dark Chocolate – …shaved dark chocolate.
 YUM!

-- Refrigerate + serve – refrigerate for at least 2 hours, then enjoy cold with whipped cream and shaved chocolate!
+Refrigerate for at least 2 hours, and enjoy!

 As mentioned above, following the directions as written for this recipe will yield the yummiest darn vegan Baileys *ever*!
 There are a few things to keep top of mind when making this recipe though…